dataloop-ai/dtlpy-documentation/onboarding/part_08_faas.md

 > What you will learn next?

-In the next chapter you will learn about pipelines which you can use after to integrate with any FAAS you will create.
+In the next chapter you will learn about pipelines which you can use to integrate with any FAAS you will create.
 To continue go to [chapter 9](part_09_pipelines.md)